-If they are alert or responsive then they’re conscious and their
+If they are alert or responsive then they’re responsive and

-head injury is probably mild, but you should wait with them until
+their head injury is probably mild, but you should wait with them

 If they’re not alert or responsive then they may be partially or

-fully unconscious and their head injury could be severe.
+fully unresponsive and their head injury could be severe.
 Call

 999/112 for an ambulance and explain their response to the AVPU

-If they lose consciousness at any point, open their airway,
+If they lose responsiveness at any point, open their airway,

 check their breathing and prepare to treat someone who’s become